It is true that caffeinated drinks can contribute to your daily fluid requirement.

 Water is probably your best bet to stay hydrated.
 It's calorie-free, caffeine-free, inexpensive and readily available.

 - Killer SC, et al. No evidence of dehydration with moderate daily coffee intake: A counterbalanced cross-over study in a free-living population.
-Plos One.
-2014;9:e84154
+PLOS One.
+2014;9:e84154.

 - Caffeine.
 Micromedex 2.0 Healthcare Series. http://www.micromedexsolutions.com.
-Accessed June 4, 2014.
+Accessed August 7, 2017.

 - American College of Obstetricians and Gynecologists Committee on Obstetric Practice.
 Committee Opinion No. 462: Moderate Caffeine Consumption during pregnancy.
 Obstetrics & Gynecology.
 2010;116:467.
 Reaffirmed 2016.